Artist Statement

 Biography

-She founded Sensegraphia in 2014 and is aiming to put forward a philosophy and creative activities that reestablish the essential unity between people and nature through fine art.
-The same in 2014, she began developing a workshop program that applies the potential of photography to aesthetic education.
-She presented the program at domestic graduate schools, foreign-owned firms, international conferences, and think-tank-style business school.
+After a period of TV program production and social venture innovation, Kaniwa founded Sensegraphia in 2014, aiming to advocate a philosophy and creative practice that reconstructs the essential unity of people and nature through fine art.
+Also in 2014, she began developing a workshop program to apply the potential of photography and digital imagery to aesthetics education, presenting the program at domestic graduate schools, foreign companies, international conferences and think-tank business schools, where it received high acclaim.

 All Images on this site are fully copyrighted, may not be used without written permission.